2 Diagnostic horizons and other differentiae

 Anthropic Soil Material

-Anthropic material constitutes human-altered or human-transported soil material that shows evidence of the purposeful modification of soil properties or of earth-surface features by human activity.
-The field evidence of alteration excludes low impact agricultural practices such as shallow cultivation, digging, ploughing, or the addition of amendments.
-Artifically drained wetlands are also not included here because it is difficult to unambiguously link artificial drainage to specific, field-identifieable soil indicators.
-The nature of alteration can comprise profile truncation, mixing, deposition of transported material, and addition of artefacts.
-Due to the high variability of the morphological or chemical soil properties that can result from human soil modifications, the criteria of Anthropic material are mainly linked to their anthropic genesis, and thus deviate from the principles of the NZSC.
-Common indicators of Anthropic material in New Zealand are:
+Anthropic soil material constitutes human-altered or human-transported soil material that shows evidence of the purposeful modification of soil properties or of surface features by human activity.
+The field evidence of alteration excludes low-impact practices that still allow the soil to meet the requirements of other soil orders (e.g., shallow cultivation, ploughing, the addition of amendments).
+Artifically drained soils/wetlands are also not included here because it is difficult to unambiguously link artificial drainage to specific, field-identifiable soil indicators.
+The nature of alteration can comprise profile truncation, mixing, inversion, deposition of transported material, and addition of artefacts.
+Due to the high variability of the morphological or chemical soil properties that can result from human soil modifications, the criteria of anthropic soil material are mainly linked to their anthropic genesis, and thus deviate from the principles of the New Zealand Soil Classification.
+Common indicators of anthropic soil material are:

 • excavated or constructed landforms,